ingram1107/zettel-notes/lit/@Takanori2020.md

 mental limit for further career development.
 Even if they could succeed in this program, it's doubtful that they can have enough savings for their retirement as they have only limited period to benefit from.
-In fact, the whole program is another attempt by the government after the failed attempt of previous program.
+In fact, the whole program is another attempt by the government after the failed attempt of previous program, Re-challenge (再チャレンジ, Sai Charenji), cancelled in 2009 as it was ineffective.

 Facing the ever decreasing birth rate, the ministries didn't come up with a good solution to improve the parenting environment and lighten the burden of child